ericinlinux/BDiSN_Assignment_5/source/ASSIGNMENT_05.md

 ----

 Now, we want to know how many, and which nodes, clusters of nodes, or components, in the directed network are **strongly connected**.
 A directed network is strongly connected if there is a path from each node in the graph to every other node, specifically a path in each direction, a path from *a* to *b* and a path from *b* to *a*.
 Identifying strongly connected components gives an idea about how information might flow.
 E.g. if someone had some piece of gossip, how would this information spread?
 For calculating the connected components, Gephi uses a depth-first search algorithm written by Robert Tarjan (1972).

+The **weakly connected components** are the set of nodes that have a path from each node to the others in a "relaxed" set up of the network.
+The relaxed condition is basically found ignoring the direction of the arrows, and treating all connections as bidirectional.
+Then the same is calculated as before: if there is a path from each node in the graph to every other node, specifically a path in each direction, a path from *a* to *b* and a path from *b* to *a* then we have a weakly connected component.

 **Step 7:** Run the ‘Connected Components’ option under the ‘Statistics’ tab.